isacssouza/guestbook-go/README.md

 With ArgoCD you can create an app that creates other apps, which in turn can create other apps.
 This allows you to declaratively manage a group of apps that can be deployed and configured in concert.

-Let's create an app of apps to manage our guestbook environments:
+Let's create an app of apps to manage our guestbook environments.
+Go to the `guestbook-go-config` repository and execute:
 ```sh
 kubectl apply -f guestbook-apps.yaml
 ```